-What is a treadmill distance calculator?
+What is a Treadmill Distance Calculator?

-A treadmill distance calculator is a display program that converts your workout results in a form that you can easily understand.
+A treadmill distance calculator is a display program that converts your workout results into a form that you can easily understand.
 The program records the time and distance walked and converts them to speed, calories burned, and distance covered.

 Different people have different rates of burning calories.
 Weight, age, gender fitness level, and surrounding environmental conditions are some of the factors that dictate the rate at which the calories are burnt.
 You are likely to notice a difference in reading on calories burnt between your treadmill and fitness tracker.
 This is assuming you were exercising with your fitness tracker.
 What brings about these differences?

 Well, the treadmill’s calorie counter is set to calculate the metabolic rate of an average exerciser.
 This means that the reading on the treadmill is an estimate!
 The reading has nothing to do with you!
 This is why you should refer to your fitness tracker for accurate data on calories burnt.